springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

    :maxdepth: 2

    Getting Started <GettingStarted>
+   Examples
    EoN

 Highlights
 ----------

 **EoN** is based on the book

-  `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_ **EoN** is built using tools from NetworkX_.
+  `Mathematics of Epidemics on Networks: from Exact to Approximate Models`_

+  **EoN** is built using tools from NetworkX_.
 The repository_ is on github.
-The tools fall into two broad
+  The tools fall into two broad categories:
-categories:

 - **Stochastic simulation of SIS and SIR disease**